willemdj/erlsom/README.md

   types (float, positiveInteger, gYear etc), and also to types that are restricted (using 'facets') or extended (for example 'union' types).
 The only exceptions are Integer, Boolean and QName, these are translated.

+  If the option `{strict, true}` is used when compiling the XSD, a number of additional types will be translated (and checked): Float, Double and all types that are derived from the Integer type, such as positiveInteger, nonNegativeInteger, Long, unsignedLong etc.

 - Key, Unique etc. are not supported - if these elements occur in the XSD, they are simply ignored.